pl453s/linux-mint-gnome/README.md

 ## Remaining work

+- Check it works from Mate and XFCE, fix DashToPanel arrow bug, set DashToPanel margin to 4 --> publish v1.1 release)
 - Create a default configuration for new users (Templates folder, Gnome, Firefox, Thunderbird, LibreOffice, Nautilus, Gedit...)
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
 I don't know)
 - Hide 'boot-repair' and 'ubiquity' in the app grid, put 'boot-repair' (use 'mx-boot-repair' Papirus icon) and 'ubiquity' on the desktop for LiveCD and block 'hide desktop icons' in 'welcome screen' in a live session